 Importing ISO Images From Optical Media

-To use this method select the Rip from DVD or CD import method and then press the Import button to begin the import process.
+To use this method select the Import ISOs by ripping from media import method and then press the Import button to begin the import process.
 A dialog similar to the following dialog will be displayed.